Akuli/python-tutorial/if.md

 3. Write a program into a file that asks the user to write a word and then prints that word 1000 times.
-For example, if the user enters `hi` the program would reply `hihihihi` and so on.
+For example, if the user enters `hi` the program would reply `hihihihihihihihi` ...

-4. Add spaces between the words, so the output is like `hi hi hi` and so on.
+4. Add spaces between the words, so the output is like `hi hi hi hi` ...

 5. Make something that asks the user to enter two words, and prints 1000 of each with spaces in between.
-For example, if the user enters `hello` and `hi` the program would print `hello hi hello hi hello hi` and so on.
+For example, if the user enters `hello` and `hi` the program would print `hello hi hello hi hello hi hello hi hello hi` ...

 6. Make a program that asks for a password and prints `Welcome!`, `Access denied` or `You didn't enter anything` depending on whether